Croko-fr/Evtx2Sigma/README.md

 - [x] Fix Search with Evtx files input
 - [x] Rewrite all search with XPath ( faster )
 - [x] Write all exemples
+- [ ] Add more EventID for Security logs
+- [ ] Add more logs for Timeline
+- [ ] Find a way to handle options better
+- [ ] Find a way to speed the request
+- [ ] Split project in mutliple one ?

+### .THANKS

+- Florian Roth and Thomas Patzke : for this awesome project --> [SIGMA](https://github.com/SigmaHQ/sigma)